desmos-labs/desmos/docs/architecture/adr-008-change-the-plain-text-encoding-the-links-to-hex.md

 ## Abstract

-Currently, when verifying an application link or a chain link, we assume that the plain text value of them has been encoded using UTF-8.
+Currently, when verifying an application link or a chain link we assume that their plain text values have been encoded using UTF-8.
 However, there is a major problem with the UTF-8 encoding: it does not support all bytes properly.
-For this reason, we SHOULD change the encoding of the plain text from UTF-8 to HEX in order to avoid this problem.
+For this reason, we SHOULD change the encoding of the plain text from UTF-8 to HEX in order to avoid any possible encoding problem that would result in a signature that it's impossible to verify correctly.

 ## Context